Expensify/k2-extension/README.md

 5. Go to https://github.com/Expensify/App#k2
     Note: We don't save all of the dist directory to the repo, so you may need to run `npm run build` within the root of the repo to ensure all files have been generated properly.

-## NOTE: It Requires a Personal Access token
+## Authentication Options
+This extension now supports two authentication methods:

+### Option 1: OAuth (Recommended)
+OAuth provides a more secure way to authenticate with GitHub.
+No need to generate and manage personal access tokens.

+### Option 2: Personal Access Token
 Your personal access token is stored locally and securely.
 It is used to make basic auth calls to the GitHub API.

-This is so that we don't have to implement OAuth or a separate API and we can get around a lot of the rate limiting issues.
+**Setup for Personal Access Token:**
 1. Go to https://github.com/settings/tokens
-1. Generate a new token
+2. Generate a new token
-1. Give it full permission to notifications, repo and user
+3. Give it full permission to notifications, repo and user
-1. Use that token when signing in to the KSv2 dashboard
+4. Use that token when signing in to the KSv2 dashboard

+**Note**: OAuth is recommended for better security and user experience.
+Personal access tokens should be used when OAuth is not available or for development purposes.

 # Installing this repo
 ```